cleveradssolutions/CAS-iOS/README.md

 </details>

 ## Step 6 Configuring URL Schemes
 With the release of iOS 9, Apple also restricted usage of the canOpenURL: API, which CAS mediation networks uses to make decisions about whether or not we can land users in certain apps from our Dynamic End Cards (DECs).

+<details><summary>Info.plist</summary>

 For example, one of our ad units could be for a new movie, and the associated DEC may present functionality to the user that allows them to send a tweet about it using the Twitter app.
-This kind of functionality is still possible in iOS 9, but publishers must enable it for the applications CAS links to by authorizing each app’s URL scheme in their plist.
 Note that if the schemes are not added, users will be taken to the app’s website instead, which may result in an undesirable user experience - having to login to the site, for example.
 In order to enable deep-linking for the apps the CAS uses, please add the following entry to your app's plist:
 ```xml
 <key>LSApplicationQueriesSchemes</key>
 <array>